By: John Ricco, CAE

 3. Don’t take shortcuts.

 Have you ever been on a run or ride, got tired and then cut a corner or turned back a few blocks (or miles) earlier than planned?
 Chances are that once finished, you realized you could have powered through that extra distance without much problem.
-That “shortcut” mentality can prove costly and create regret that somehow you didn’t put your best03 effort forward.
+That “shortcut” mentality can prove costly and create regret that somehow you didn’t put your best effort forward.
 Fight the temptation of choosing a short-term benefit that may be detrimental long-term.
 Don’t take shortcuts.

 (My son preparing to put in for our early morning kayak ride down north Florida’s Wacissa River)